-Books of Hire Purchaser Books of Hire Vendor 1.
-For Closing Hire Vendor's A ccount 1.
-On Repossession of goods Hire Vendor's A/c Dr. Goods Repossessed A/c Dr. To Asset A/c To Hire Purchaser's A/c Note: This entry is passed with hire-vendor. th the amount due to the Note: This entry is passed with the revalued amount of goods repossessed.
+Books of Hire F Purchaser Books of Hire Vendor 1.
+For Closing Hire Vendor's Ac count 1.
+On Repossession of goods Hire Vendor's A/c Dr. Goods Repossessed A/c Dr. To Asset A/c To Hire Purchaser's A/c Note: This entry is passed with hire-vendor. n the amount due to the Note: This entry is passed with the revalued amount of goods repossessed.
 2. For Closing Asset Account 2.
-For amount spent on reconditioning (i) If the Book Value of the As due to Hire-Vendor set exceeds the amount of Goods Repossessed Goods Repossessed A/c Dr. Profit & Loss A/c Dr. To Cash A/c/Bank A/c To Asset A/c 3.
+For amount spent on reconditioning (i) If the Book Value of the Ass et exceeds the amount of Goods Repossessed due to Hire-Vendor Goods Repossessed A/c Dr. Profit & Loss A/c Dr. To Cash A/c/Bank A/c To Asset A/c 3.
 For sale of Goods Repossessed (ii) If the amount due to Hire-V endor exceeds the Book Cash A/c/Bank A/c /Debtors A/c Dr. Value of the Asset To Goods Repossessed A/c Asset A/c Dr. 4.
 For loss on sale of Goods Repossessed To Profit & Loss A/c Profit & Loss A/c Dr. To Goods Repossessed A/c Note: In case of profit, a reverse entry will be passed.